calumgrant/logical/README.md

 This defines a new unary relation called `person`, that is determined based on the (binary) relation `parent`.

-It is possible to write rules the other way, for example
+It is possible to write rules the other way, putting the `if` first, for example

 ```
 if X has parent Y then X is a person.